Munashe Garananga

-Munashe Peter Garananga (born 18 January 2001) is a Zimbabwean professional footballer who plays as a centre-back for Danish Superliga club Copenhagen and the Zimbabwe national team.
+Munashe Peter Garananga (born 18 January 2001) is a Zimbabwean professional footballer who plays as a centre-back for Danish Superliga club Lyngby on loan from Copenhagen, and the Zimbabwe national team.

-Career
+Club career

-After spending his youth in the Prince Eduard Academy, in 2016 he moved to South Africa, wearing the Ubuntu Cape Town shirt until 2021.
+After spending his youth in the Prince Edward Academy, in 2016 he moved to South Africa, wearing the Ubuntu Cape Town shirt until 2021.

 In 2022, Garananga moved to Belarusian side Dynamo Brest, playing as a starter throughout the season.

 On 13 January 2023, Garananga signed for Sheriff Tiraspol, formation of the Moldovan Super Liga, with whom he also played four games in the Conference League.

 On 1 February 2024, Garananga signed for K.V.
 Mechelen in the Belgian Pro League for a fee of €500,000.

 On 9 July 2024, Garananga joined Danish Superliga club Copenhagen for a reported fee in the region of €4 million, signing a four-year deal.

+Garananga was loaned to Scottish Premiership club Hibernian on 2 February 2026.

+International career

+On 11 December 2025, Garananga was called up to the Zimbabwe squad for the 2025 Africa Cup of Nations.